sparkslabs/pyxie/doc/language-spec.md

 ## Lexical Analysis Implementation

-Lexical analyser will have the following states:   **[TBD]**
+Lexical analyser has the following states:

-* INITIAL - Starting state
+* INITIAL - Starting state - actually the same as BLOCKS
-* CODE - This is used for usual parsing rules
+* NORMAL - This is used for usual parsing rules
 * BLOCKS - Switched into after we detect a newline - to allow injection of indents, and switching to dedent or code if appropriate.
-* EMITDEDENTS - Used for emitting sufficient dedents - contains just one rule, that either returns a dedent if needed or switches to CODE.
+* ENDBLOCKS - Used for emitting sufficient dedents - contains just one rule, that either returns a dedent if needed or switches to CODE.
 Does not consume any tokens